 Figure 1.
-KMT5A-regulated genes in LNCaP-AI cells.
-(A) LNCaP-AI cells reverse-transfected with 25 nM siRNA targeting KMT5A or a non-silencing control (N/S) in steroid-depleted media.
-After 72 h, 10 nM DHT was added to the cells for a further 24 h.
-RNA was isolated, quality-checked, and its gene expression profiles determined using Illumina HT-12 v4.0 Expression BeadChip Microarray.
-Three independent experimental repeats were performed.
+KMT5A regulated genes in LNCaP-AI cells (A) LNCaP-AI cells were reverse transfected with 25 nM siRNA targeting KMT5A or a non-silencing control (N/S) in steroid depleted media.
+After 72 hours 10 nM DHT was added to the cells for a further 24 hours.
+RNA was isolated, quality checked, gene expression profiles determined using Illumina HT-12 v4.0 Expression BeadChip Microarray.
+3 independent experimental repeats were performed.
 Data analysis confirmed successful KMT5A knockdown.
-(B) Table of genes ranked for their down-regulation in response to KMT5A knockdown in the presence of DHT stimulation.
-Genes which were down-regulated more than KMT5A are shown (full gene lists can be found in the Supplementary Information).
-GSE211638 [23].
-(C) CDC20 expression levels in response to KMT5A knockdown as determined via microarray analysis.
-One-way ANOVA with Dunnett's multiple comparisons test. p < 0.05; p < 0.01.
+(B) Table of genes ranked for their downregulation in response to KMT5A knockdown in the presence of DHT stimulation.
+Genes which were down-regulated more the KMT5A (SETD8) are shown (full gene lists can be found in supplementary information.
+GSE211638 [23] (C) CDC20 expression levels in response to KMT5A knockdown as determined by microarray analysis.
+One-way ANOVA with Dunnett's multiple comparisons test p<0.05; p<0.01.